Outer Banks Beach Nourishment

 How can I get the most current information on where the sand pumping is taking place?

 Visit MoreBeachToLove.com for updated information, including interactive maps that indicate where work has been completed and where it is currently taking place.

 *These are preliminary schedules and may change due to weather.

 Will I be able to get to the beach while the project is underway?

 Yes!
 If construction limits access directly in front of your property, you may need to enter the beach at an alternate beach access.

 Sand ramps will be placed over a temporary pipeline at every public access and then in intervals of 300 feet, allowing people to get across and enjoy the beach seaward of the pipeline.
 There will be a wide beach after nourishment, giving people large areas seaward of the pipeline to enjoy.
 The newly built beach may be a bit darker than the old beach, but it will quickly bleach out from the sun.

 You will be able to tell if construction operations are underway in front of your property.
-The sounds you will typically hear are the back-up alarms from bulldozers and trucks, which are required by federal law.
-Lights will be used on the beach throughout the night and may be visible from homes.
+The sounds you will typically hear are the backing-up alarms from bulldozers and trucks, which are required by federal law.
+Lights will be used on the beach throughout the night and might be visible from homes.

 The summer and early fall are the safest times to perform the work.
 Frequent late fall, winter, and early spring storms make working off our shore very dangerous.